-Mr. Sadana has served as a Director of Silicon Labs since April 2015, and as Lead Director since January 2022.
-Since June 2017, Mr. Sadana has served as Executive Vice President and Chief Business Officer of Micron Technology, Inc. In January 2022, Mr. Sadana also assumed the role of Interim CFO.
-Prior to this role, Mr. Sadana was the President of Sunrise Capital Management, LLC a technology, M&A and financial consulting/advisory firm from June 2016 to May 2017.
-Prior to this role, Mr. Sadana served as Executive Vice President and Chief Strategy Officer of SanDisk, a provider of flash-based storage solutions, since September 2012 and also as its General Manager of Enterprise Solutions since April 2015.
-Mr. Sadana previously served as SanDisk's Senior Vice President and Chief Strategy Officer from April 2010 to September 2012.
-Prior to 2010, Mr. Sadana held numerous positions at Freescale Semiconductor and IBM, spanning hardware and software development, operations, strategic planning, business development and general management responsibilities.
-Mr. Sadana has a B.Tech. in Electrical Engineering from the Indian Institute of Technology (IIT), Kharagpur (India) and an M.S. in Electrical Engineering from Stanford University.
-Mr. Sadana's combination of independence and his experience, including experience in the semiconductor industry, qualifies him to serve as a member of our Board of Directors.
+Mr. Sadana has served as a Director of Silicon Labs since 2015, and as Lead Director since January 2022.
+Mr. Sadana is currently the Executive Vice President and Chief Business Officer of Micron Technology, Inc. (NASDAQ: MU) Prior to this role, he was the President of Sunrise Capital Management, LLC a technology, M&A and financial consulting/advisory firm.
+Mr. Sadana has served in various executive leadership positions at SanDisk, a provider of flash-based storage options, including Executive Vice President and Chief Strategy Officer General Manager of Enterprise Solutions.
+Mr. Sadana started his career in the semiconductor industry with Freescale Semiconductor and IBM, in a wide variety of roles spanning hardware and software development, operations, strategic planning, business development and general management responsibilities.
+He has a B.Tech. in Electrical Engineering from the Indian Institute of Technology (IIT), Kharagpur (India) and an M.S. in Electrical Engineering from Stanford University.